Yousefa7medmaher/SoftwareTesting_Project/readme.md

 ## Database Schema

-The SQL database (`database.sql`) contains tables for the following entities:
+The SQL database (`BackEnd\database.sql`) contains tables for the following entities:

 - **Users**: Stores user information such as username, email, and password.
 - **Products**: Stores product details like name, description, price, and stock.